pixie-io/docs.px.dev/content/en/05-use-case-tutorials/network-monitoring.md

 :::

 <Alert variant="outlined" severity="info">
-  Hover over the pulsing blue circles on the image above to see tips about this graph.
+  Hover over the flashing blue circles on the image above to see tips about this graph.
 </Alert>

 > Let's filter the graph to only show communication to the `pl-nats` pod.